 Children aged 10 and up can:

 Once your kiddos learn their way around the kitchen, they’ll start to figure out where you keep all the good snacks.
-Make sure you have a stash of Perfect Kids in the fridge!
-With seven grams of protein and a yummy cookie dough texture, they’ll make you the ultimate snacktime hero.
+Make sure you have a stash of Perfect Bar Snack Size in the fridge!
+With up to six grams of protein and a yummy cookie dough texture, they’ll make you the ultimate snacktime hero.

-Think of Perfect Kids as a Perfect Bar mini-me created just for your little ones.
-At one-third the size of a Perfect Bar, Perfect Kids is fit for smaller hands and smaller tummies.
-Each one contains eight superfood ingredients, gluten-free oats for an extra dose of dietary fiber, and our signature organic peanut butter.
+Think of Perfect Bar Snack Size as a Perfect Bar mini-me created just for your little ones.
+At about one-third the size of a full size Perfect Bar, Perfect Bar Snack Size is perfect for kiddos and parents alike.

 All three flavors are kid-approved — Dark Chocolate Chip Peanut Butter, Peanut Butter and Chocolate Covered Peanut Butter — are available by the box for a school week+ worth of snacking.
 Order some today and we’ll ship them straight to your doorstep!